 There are many variations of a vegetarian diet: A vegan avoids all animal-derived products including eggs, dairy products, and even honey (bees are considered animals).

+Vegetarians vs. meat eaters has been a long, on-going debate.
+Sometimes it's a very heated one!
+But there is no one diet for everyone.
+Some of us function well on a meat-based diet, while others do better consuming more plants.
 If you decide to go "vegetarian" or want to focus more on plant-based eating, discuss your concerns with a Registered Dietitian (RD).

 For 40 years, Eve Lees has been a Nutrition Coach, a Health Speaker, and a Health Writer for several publications.
 For more health articles by Eve visit her website.